The other day, someone called me a ‘hipster’ when I told them about my parenting blog.

 And, in just over two weeks, a big gang of us will be dragging our disparate asses to Kings Cross for Mumsnet Blogfest 2013.

 The big guns are coming out for this celebration of what might, just a few years ago, have seemed like a niche activity for techies, nerds, and the stupefyingly socially awkward.
 No, these days, the word ‘blog’ (or – dare I say it – ‘Mummy blog’) is a draw for the likes of Jo Brand, Jon Ronson, Tim Dowling, Lionel Shriver, Charlotte Raven and Prof Tanya Byron.

-And blogging's becoming more professional.
+And blogging’s becoming more professional.
 Over the day, a team of hotshot bloggers will be on hand in a clinic, to give advice on smartening up and re-jigging.
-And giving meat to Blogfest's discussions on feminism, changing the world, writing funny stuff and making money.
-Since I began this blog, almost a year ago, I've been inspired by - and had help and support from - the likes of Mammasaurus, Mummy Barrow, Jax Blunt and Sonya Cisco.
-They'll all be pitching in, and I'm looking forward to shaking them by a hand that's real, not virtual.
+And giving meat to Blogfest’s discussions on feminism, changing the world, writing funny stuff and making money.
+Since I began this blog, almost a year ago, I’ve been inspired by – and received help and support from – the likes of Mammasaurus, Mummy Barrow, Jax Blunt and Sonya Cisco.
+They’ll all be pitching in, and I’m looking forward to shaking them by a hand that’s real, not virtual.

 Hell, I’m sure it won’t be long before we’re organising ourselves into a Bloggers’ Union.

 Blogfest 2013, here I come.

 Does this mean I’m heading for the in-crowd?

 *The fact that I’m using this as an example to prove parent blogging is in vogue, shows I am exactly as cool as a Mum ought to be (ie, not at all).

 - Help!
 My home has been invaded…..

 - Spring bulbs: Our Time of Gifts week 16